thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 {:numbered="false"}

 The authors would like to thank
-TBD
+Carsten Bormann
-for their comments, reviews and suggestions.
+for comments, reviews and suggestions.

 [^rfced]: RFC Editor: